-“Nobody likes to be sold, but everyone likes to buy”
+“Nobody likes to be sold, but everyone likes to buy.”

-The old-fashioned high-pressure sales tactics no longer work.
+The old fashioned, high-pressure sales tactics no longer work.
 Even if you have won the sale, that doesn’t mean you’ve garnered a long-term relationship.

-Think about it like this; when was the last time you bought something from a company you didn’t trust?
+When was the last time you bought something from a company you didn’t trust?
 Odds are, most of your purchases feel comfortable because you trust a firm or brand.

 Marketing helps determine when a person is “sales-ready”